CMU-Perceptual-Computing-Lab/openpose/doc/demo_quick_start.md

-OpenPose Demo - Quick Start
+OpenPose Doc - Demo - Quick Start
 ====================================

 Forget about the OpenPose code, just download the portable Windows binaries (or compile the code from source) and use the demo by following this tutorial!